cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 </details>

 Inside the file, there is something called a `RooWorkspace`.
-This is just the RooFit way of keeping a persistent link between the objects for a model.
+This is just the `RooFit` way of keeping a persistent link between the objects for a model.
 It is a very useful way to share data and PDFs/functions etc among CMS collaborators.

-Let's take a look at it.
+We will now take a look at it.
 It contains a `RooDataSet` and one variable.
-This time we called our variable (or observable) `CMS_hgg_mass`, let's assume now that this is the invariant mass of photon pairs where we assume our H-boson decays to photons.
+This time we called our variable (or observable) `CMS_hgg_mass`, we will assume that this is the invariant mass of photon pairs where we assume our H-boson decays to photons.

 ```c++
 RooWorkspace *wspace = (RooWorkspace*) file->Get("workspace");